n-trang/hufflepuff-project/README.md

-# Hufflepuff project - A Python testing project
+# Hufflepuff Project - A Python Testing Project
 I studied the course [Automated Software Testing](https://trang17.github.io/automated-software-testing/).
 And though the course is great, its excersises are in Java - the programing language that I know absolutely nothing about.

 The good new is that the codes are very readable - I can understand what they do, I just don't know how to write the codes.